Application Process & Instructions

 While credit scores under 600 can be scary, I tend to rely more heavily on the credit history itself.
 Items on credit that will usually lead to a denial are unpaid liens or judgments (they can become a pay garnishment), an eviction or debt from a prior tenancy, utilities that are unpaid or in collections, and a bankruptcy that has not been discharged.
 If you have something specific on your credit history that may be a disqualified, feel free to contact me with specifics so that I can either encourage you to move forward with your application or advise if that item(s) would disqualify you for tenancy.

 I make every attempt to accept applications on a first-come, first-served basis, but often times receive several applications around the same time frame.
 If this occurs, the applications will be processed simultaneously, and recommendations will be made by management to the owner who ultimately approves an applicant for tenancy.
-If your application is incomplete or not processed, all but $5 of the application fee will be refunded to the applicant via the same way the application was paid (bank account/credit card).
+If your application is incomplete or not processed, the fee will be refunded back the way in which it was paid (bank account/credit card).

 Maximum Application Screening Fees.
 When Civil Code §1950.6 was first enacted, owners and managers could not charge more than $30 per applicant for an application fee.
 The law allows the landlord to increase the $30 charge annually according to the consumer price index (CPI).
 In 2019, the maximum statutory amount is $50.94.